Ahmed-Elbendary-IC/RISC-V-Processor/README.md

 1. Implement a basic RISC-V processor using Verilog HDL.
 2. Connect the processor datapath and control unit.
-3. Implement basic arithmetic and logical operations.
+3. Implement arithmetic and logical operations.
 4. Implement load and store memory operations.
-5. Develop a verification testbench.
+5. Develop a reusable verification testbench.
-6. Monitor internal processor signals using simulation waveforms.
+6. Monitor internal processor signals using ModelSim waveforms.
-7. Verify the correctness of processor operations using expected results.
+7. Detect incorrect behavior through expected-versus-actual comparisons.
+8. Document the verification and debugging process.

 ---